spanwar-sam/tvts/README.md

 ## Project Overview

 The Tizen Vendor Test Suite is a comprehensive C-based framework designed to validate hardware drivers and subsystems on Tizen-based platforms.
-It provides a unified testing approach for multiple driver subsystems, including DRM (Direct Rendering Manager), Audio (ALSA), and Video (V4L2).
+It provides a unified testing approach for multiple driver subsystems, including DRM (Direct Rendering Manager), Audio (ALSA), Video (V4L2), and USB.
 The framework is designed to be extensible, allowing for easy addition of new test cases and support for different platforms and targets.

 **Key Features:**
-- Multi-subsystem testing (DRM, Audio, Video)
+- **Modular Architecture**: Independent test modules for DRM, Audio, Video, and USB
-- Cross-platform support (Linux x86, Tizen 8.0, Tizen 9.0)
+- **Cross-Platform**: Supports Linux x86, Tizen 8.0, and Tizen 9.0
-- Flexible build system with target-specific configurations
-- Automated test reporting in multiple formats
+- **Comprehensive Testing**:
+  - DRM: KMS, buffer management, and mode setting
-- Performance metrics collection and analysis
+  - Audio: Playback, capture, and device enumeration
-- Comprehensive error handling and logging
+  - Video: Capture, format support, and encoding
+  - USB: Mass storage, HID, audio, and wireless devices
+- **Flexible Build System**: Target-specific configurations and selective subsystem building
+- **Detailed Reporting**: Multiple output formats (HTML, JSON, XML, CSV)
+- **Performance Metrics**: Frame rates, latency measurements, and throughput analysis
+- **Extensible**: Easy to add new test cases and device support

 ## Requirements